PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

 DILLON, S.C. – Dillon returned the opening kickoff for a touchdown and rolled to a big Region 7-3A victory.

-Donzell Alford had two touchdowns receptions for Dillon (4-0, 3-0).
-Jack Grider threw one TD and also ran for a score.
+Donzell Alford had two touchdown receptions for Dillon (4-0, 3-0).
+Jack Grider threw one TD pass and also ran for a score.

 Ejan Green added a rushing TD for the Wildcats and Davin Brogdon returned an interception 24 yards for a score as well.